VoiNetwork/voi-swarm/docs/cli-tools.md

 ```

 !!! note
-    Your participation key will expire after 90 days and will need to be regenerated.
+    Your participation key will expire in an estimated 60 days and will need to be regenerated.

 ### Checking Participation Status